-- One of more of the following:

 - Muscle aches

 - Chills

 - Headache

 - New loss of taste or smell

 - Respiratory symptoms including:

 - Shortness of breath

 - Sore throat

 - New or changed cough (not otherwise associated with a known chronic condition like smoking or allergies)

 - Encourage guardians to be on the alert for signs of illness and to keep individuals at home when they are sick.

 - Screening tools are to be maintained in an administrative file.